Cleavage (mineral property)

 Amphibole

-Amphiboles show prismatic cleavages that are similar to those of pyroxenes, except for the angle of intersection in the basal section, which in amphiboles is 60/120°.
+Amphiboles are also characterized by prismatic cleavage planes that are similar to those of pyroxenes, except for their angle of intersection in the basal section, which is 60/120°.

 Feldspars